httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 6. What changes in `Want-Digest`?

    The contentMD5 token defined in Section 5 of [RFC3230] is deprecated by {{deprecate-contentMD5}}.

+   To clarify that `Digest` and `Want-`Digest can be used in both requests and responses
-   We added examples on using `Want-Digest` in responses to advertise the supported digest-algorithms and the inability to accept requests with unsupported digest-algorithms.
+   - [RFC3230] carefully uses `sender` and `receiver` in their definition - we added examples on using `Want-Digest` in responses to advertise the supported digest-algorithms and the inability to accept requests with unsupported digest-algorithms.